eljost/sympleints/README.md

 # sympleints
 Molecular integrals over **shells** of Gaussian basis functions using sympy.

-By providing the appropriate commands, `sympleints` is able to generate integral code that already includes the Cartesian-to-spherical transformation (`--sph`) and normalization factors (`--norm-pgto`).
+By providing the appropriate commands, `sympleints` is able to generate integral code that already includes the Cartesian-to-spherical transformation (`--sph`) and/or normalization factors (`--normalize pgto|cgto|none`).

+A sensible way to handle normalization is outlined in the notebook `ressources/cgto_normalization.ipynb`.

 The generated python code makes heavy use of `numpy` and by providing arguments with appropriate shapes, all functions can be evaluted using arrays of exponents and contraction coefficients (contraced gaussian functions).

+Presently, the library implements two approaches:

+1. Explicit generation of full integral expressions via explicit implementation of reccurence relations, followed by common-subexpression-elimination.
+2. Generation of dependence graphs for integrals and their translation into actual code.

+Both approaches have their advantages and drawbacks.

+1. Programming the reccurence relations is cumbersome, having an explicit expression for the integral at hand is very
+    convenient.
+Generation of kinetic energy integrals is very simple, as the appropriate products of overalp and intermediate
+    kinetic energy integrals are easily multiplied using sympy.
+Derivatives are probably easily obtained by differentiation, but I
+    never explored this.
+The resulting code is often slow(er), compared to the second approach.
+2. Formulating the reccurence relations is very easy and the resulting code can be much faster.
+Currently, the actual code generation
+     is less automated compared to the first approach, but one also has greater flexibility.
+Right now, the second approach yields only
+     Fortran code, but extension to other languages would be trivial, as long as there is an associated sympy-Printer.

 ## Installation
 ```bash